 Neoprene was actually the first synthetically mass-produced rubber compound.
 It contains small pockets of gas within rubber foam.
 The gas used for wetsuit creation is nitrogen.
 The gas provides insulating properties, while the foam gives elasticity to the material that would otherwise be lacking.

 Both properties are essential for women’s wetsuits, as well as men’s to function properly.
-A wetsuit needs to be form-fitting, to prevent the exchange of water from inside to outside from occurring.
+A wetsuit needs to be form-fitting, to prevent the exchange of water from inside to outside from occurring and keep you warm (very desirable for most water sports).
 This is important because if water is continuously exchanged, your body must constantly heat new, colder water back up to body heat.

 This barrier is only effective when the layer of water is too small to sustain currents, which could cause leakage.
 And that is why, while common in principle, women’s wetsuits are structurally different from men’s.
 A woman is typically larger in the hips, smaller in the shoulders, and larger in the bust than a man of similar height.
 This means that two areas of a wetsuit could potentially fail, while another sported large pockets of useless water within the suit.